cyrilcabo/kodita/README.md

-# kodita
+# Kodita

-A card-bluff game.
+## Introduction

-Kodita is a game of bluff.
+Kodita is a web-based, multiplayer, game of bluff.
+Kodita is an online adaptation of the card game, coup d’etat.
 To master this game, you have to be a good liar.
 Well, besides the need to have heavy planning and good strategy... and being a good liar.

-In Kodita, there are 6 main cards, each possessing actions that can be utilized to defeat your enemies.
-Each card has 3 copies, making the deck have a total of 18 cards.
-A maximum of 6 players are allowed to play the game.
-At the start of the game, each player is randomly given two cards, leaving 6 cards in the deck.

-To play the game, you can use any of the actions that the 6 cards have, regardless if you have the card or not.
-However, whenever another player notices that you are lying, he can challenge your action, and at which you have the option to back-out from the challenge.
-However, if a challenge is called upon you, and you actually have the card, you can show this card, leaving the player who challenged you lose one card.
-If a player loses both if its two cards, he is considered dead, and is out of the game.
-Successfully luring your enemy into challenging you, when in fact, you had the card, is only one of the three ways you can make an enemy lose a card.
-The other two, involves spending coins, therefore, you must also include in your strategy, on how you would effectively gain coins.

-In addition to the actions of the 6 cards, there are 3 more that you can do, to improve your game plan, and hopefully defeat your opponents.
-First is the INCOME: this is the safest move of all, it is the true definition of "slowly but surely".
-With INCOME, you can take one coin from the bank, and no one can interrupt your move.
-Next is the FOREIGN AID: with the FOREIGN AID, you can take two coins from the bank, but with the risk of being blocked by a DUKE card.
-Then finally, the KODITA, this action instantly kills your opponent's card, at the cost of 7 coins.

-By effectively utilizing each actions, and successfuly fooling your enemies, you will be hailed as the KODITA MASTER (Which easily translates to you being a fraud).
-Conquer your enemy, and be the last man standing!
+### Demo
+Kodita is live at: https://kodita.herokuapp.com .
+Check it out, and don't forget to follow me for more projects like this.

+## Technologies
+Bookmate is currently built with the following technologies:
+* NodeJS
+* ExpressJS
+* ReactJS
+* NextJS
+* Material-UI
+* Socket.io

+## Setup
+You can clone the repository to your local machine.
+Be sure that you have NodeJS installed.
+You can then run `npm install`, and after installing dependencies, run `npm build`.
+Finally, you can run `npm start`, and check your application running at `http://localhost:3000`.

+## Features
+### Kodita Homepage
+Once you first visit Kodita, you will be asked to enter you IGN (in-game name) on the homepage, before you can proceed.
+IGNs need to be alteast 5 characters.
+On the homepage, you can also view the instructions on how to play the game.

+### Game Lobby
+On the Game Lobby, you can see the list of games that are active.
+You can see if the game is either still in lobby, or is already starting.
+You can only join the game, if it hasn't started yet.
+Furthermore, if there are a lot of games, you can search for a game room, by searching the IGN of the game host.

+### Game Room
+On the Game Room page, you can play Kodita!
+It is divided into three sections: players' list, actions panel and the actions history of each round.
+Each player will have to take turns until someone wins the game.
+The game will only end when one wins, or there's only a single player remaining (when other players quit).